-Immunolabeling tissue sections on grids requires care to ensure grids are not damaged and immunogold labels are consistently applied.
-Placed in mPrep/g capsules, grids are secured and protected.
+Immunolabeling tissue sections on grids or whole mount specimens requires care to ensure grids are not damaged and immunogold labels are consistently applied.
+With mPrep/g capsules, grids are secure and protected.
 With mPrep/g capsules, even IGL may require only two human touches from the microtome to microscope.
 With the mPrep ASP-1000, the entire IGL protocol can be automated.

 For successful 3-D TEM tomographic reconstruction, colloidal gold fiducial markers need to be uniformly and consistently deposited on both grid sides.
 Using manual droplet methods, this is a hit or miss process.
 With the ASP-1000, colloidal gold fiducial markers are uniformly and automatically applied to both sides of up to 16 grids at once.

 Nanoparticle specimen preparation requires handling of fragile filmed-grids to apply nanoparticle suspensions, stains and rinses.
 With mPrep/g capsules filmed-grids are safely encapsulated throughout specimen preparation, which minimizes handling.
 Controlled and simultaneous delivery of reagents is possible when the capsules are attached to pipettors.